 The most difficult part though is seeing a business that could have prospered fail because of lack of support or skills that are necessary for the survival of these organisations.

 But the most important part of failure is that it must be seen as a lesson.
-All great people fail at some point on their way to greatness.
-This is a worthwhile price to pay, so don’t let a valuable lesson go to waste.
+Great people fail at some point on their way to success.
+This is a price to pay, so don’t let a valuable lesson go to waste.
 Learn a lesson from it and then like a child who had just fallen off a bike, get back on it and enjoy the ride.

 Pursuing that dream is something that we all must try to avoid living with the regret of opportunities lost, be prepared to succeed, every failure increases your chance of success.
 You may be aware of the story of the man in the book ‘Think and grow rich’, he was a gold prospector in the 19th century America.
 He found a bit of gold and then returned home, got more money and tools for the job.